qbradq/sharduo/README.md

 ### Known Defects ###
 * Going up too steep a hill will block, see location 1554x651x6 to 1554x652x11
-* Weight is not recalculated after save
 * Weight seems to stay on cursor after drop to container reject on too much weight
-* Hues are off-by-one, fix it

 ### Required Features and Tasks ###